misternebula/OpenGM/README.md

 Ideally, any Gamemaker game should work.
 However, it's impossible to support every single quirk of every single engine version.

 The following games are used in development to test feature parity, and as such OpenGM should support any game running on the same engine version as these games :
+- DELTARUNE (Chapter 1 & 2 DEMO) (LTS Branch) - Engine Version 2023.6.0.0
-- DELTARUNE (Chapter 1 & 2 DEMO) - Engine Version 2022.1
+- DELTARUNE (Chapter 1 & 2 DEMO) - Engine Version 2022.1.0.0
-- DELTARUNE Chapter 1 (SURVEY_PROGRAM) - Engine Version 2.0.6
+- DELTARUNE Chapter 1 (SURVEY_PROGRAM) - Engine Version 2.0.6.0

 The following games are either being worked on, or planned to be supported :
 - Undertale - Engine Version 1.0.0.1539